 Dr. Priya Kumar

 Dr. Kumar works as part of the SSHRC-funded research initiative in the Lab to develop novel learning analytics for the social media age (Supervisor: Dr. Anatoliy Gruzd).
 One of the primary goals of this initiative is to devise new theoretical and technical solutions that will help educators and researchers to study formal and informal learning processes that occur in social media.
-She also contributes to other research initiatives at the Lab including the Social Media and Politics stream and serves as a member of the Publications Team for the 2017 International Conference on Social Media & Society (#SMSociety).
+She also contributes to other research initiatives at the Lab including the Social Media and Politics stream and serves as a member of the Coordination and Publications Team for the International Conference on Social Media & Society (#SMSociety).

 Dr. Kumar recently completed her PhD in Politics at the School of Oriental and African Studies (SOAS), University of London under the supervision of Dr. Fiona Adamson and Dr. Rahul Rao.
 Her dissertation focused on global diaspora politics, studying online web-based representations of stateless diaspora communities, with regional emphasis on the Middle East and South Asia.